AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 For more information, check out `Transit VPC FAQs. <http://docs.aviatrix.com/HowTos/transitvpc_faq.html>`_

-This Global Transit Network consists of a Transit gateway and a set of Spoke gateways, to faciliate communication between Spoke VPC EC2 instances and on-prem network.
+This Global Transit Network consists of a Transit gateway and a set of Spoke gateways for communications between Spoke VPC EC2 instances and on-prem network.

 .. note::
-   For description purpose, gateway and GW are used interchangebly.
+   For description purpose, gateway and GW are used interchangeably.
    Other than gateway deletion, resources created by this work flow should be deleted within the work flow.

 The Global Transit Network diagram is described as below.